Quick links to additional LCS9 pages....

 The ceremony opened with the announcement of the newly commissioned crew and its plans for the future.
 Crew 109 became qualified through various trainings and schools throughout the United States to prepare for its duties as a rotational crew.

-"The crew has completed all the training and certifications necessary and now they are looking forward to what 2016 has in store with the delivery, commissioning and sail away of USS Little Rock (LCS 9)," said Cmdr.
-Paul Burkhart, commanding officer of Crew 109.
+"The crew has completed all the training and certifications necessary and now they are looking forward to what 2016 has in store with the delivery, commissioning and sail away of USS Little Rock LCS 9," said CDR Paul R. Burkhart, commanding officer of Crew 109.

 "Today, we live in an uncertain world, where conflict and crisis can arise at any time," Peters said.
 "We must always plan for the unknown and be ready to respond accordingly.
 I know our crew will put warfighting first and will always be ready."